An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Mgp Ingredients Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how MGPI stock compares to 2,000+ US-based stocks, and to peers in the Process Industries sector and Agricultural Commodities/Milling industry.
+We show how MGPI stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Flour Milling industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.